RichardMiruka/School-Management-System/README.md

 ## Application Features

-- **Create exams endpoints:** How to create endpoints for managing exams.
+- **Create exams endpoints:** Creating exams endpoints for managing exams.
 - **Student exams:** Enabling students to take exams and check their results.
 - **Generate exams report:** Functionality to generate exam reports.
 - **Student promotion:** Promoting a student from one class to another.